apollographql/apollo-kotlin/README.md

 Apollo-Android is a GraphQL compliant client that generates Java models from standard GraphQL queries.
 These models give you a typesafe API to work with GraphQL servers.
 Apollo will help you keep your GraphQL query statements together, organized, and easy to access from Java.
 Change a query and recompile your project - Apollo code gen will rebuild your data model.
 Code generation also allows Apollo to read and unmarshal responses from the network without the need of any reflection (see example generated code below).
 Future versions of Apollo-Android will also work with AutoValue and other value object generators.

+Apollo-Android is designed primarily with Android in mind but you can use it in any java/kotlin app.
+The android-only parts are in `apollo-android-support` and are only needed to use SQLite as a cache or the android main thread for callbacks.

 ## Adding Apollo to your Project

 The latest Gradle plugin version is [ ![Download](https://api.bintray.com/packages/apollographql/android/apollo-gradle-plugin/images/download.svg) ](https://bintray.com/apollographql/android/apollo-gradle-plugin/_latestVersion)